Scylla Coordinates: (50º19.665 N, 004º15.162 W)

 The Scylla was the last frigate to be built at Devonport in 1968.
 She was decommissioned in 1993.

-An ex-Royal Leander class naval frigate, HMS Scylla, was placed on the seabed in Whitsand Bay, South Cornwall on 27th March 2004.
+The last Royal Navy Leander class frigate to be built in Devonport Dockyard, HMS Scylla, was placed on the seabed in Whitsand Bay, South Cornwall on 27th March 2004.
 The reef was placed there by the National Marine Aquarium in Plymouth with funding from the South West of England Regional Development Agency as a giant climbing frame for divers.
-The vessel had its top chopped-off and holes cut into the side to allow divers to swim through the hull.
+The vessel had its top chopped-off and holes cut into the side to allow divers to look into the compartments.

 This is Europe’s first artificial diving reef.
 The wreck lies upright on a sandy sea bed of about 23m.
 Top depth is about 9m.
 She is 113m long and 13m wide.